Drops and Grading

 - College students who want to drop a College-level Business Economics course will use the self-serve function in My.UChicago in weeks 1-3.

 - The $25 Booth Book Fee is non-refundable for courses dropped after Friday, week 2.

-- Beginning Monday, week 8, an email from your instructor approving the withdrawal is required.
-The last day to withdraw from a course is Friday, week 10.
+- The last day to request withdrawal from any Booth course is Friday, week 10.
 Non-attendance does not constitute dropping or withdrawing.
 Failure to follow this procedure will result in a failing grade.

 Taking a Booth course in your graduating quarter may impact your ability to graduate.
 Booth faculty are not required to issue provisional grades or early final grades for graduating students.
 It is recommended that you NOT take a Booth course in your graduating quarter, unless the course is NOT needed to fulfill your degree requirements.
 For more information, consult the For Graduating Students section of our FAQ.

 Individual Study (BUSN 31301)